neha2233/neha2233/README.md

  I’m currently learning DSA.

- Programming language - C++, Python.
+ Programming language - C++,Java, Python.

  I am persuing my graduation at Madan Mohan Malaviya University of Technology, Gorakhpur.

  I am interested in Technologies, good at sketching and I love travelling and new adventures.

- How to reach me: 2019041068@mmmut.ac.in
+ How to reach me: nehagautam2233@gmail.com